publiccodenet/about/activities/trainings/writing-issues.md

 ## Defining done for issues

 It's helpful for the person who solves the issue to know when they've actually fixed it.
 List multiple steps or actions with checkboxes so they can be tracked and resolved.

-## Writing a question

-If your issue is a question then follow the good survey question rules:

-* Only single barrelled issues (no X and Y issues)
-* No negations in the issue title
-* The issue title should be self-contained (related to remark above)
-* Try to mitigate subjective interpretation (also related to remarks above)

 ## Writing a bug